kest-dev/scpcb-rbfx/README.md

 ## Running the Sample

-Just run `EmptyProject.exe` on Windows or `EmptyProject` on Linux.
+Just run `SCP-Containment-Breach.exe` on Windows or `SCP-Containment-Breach` on Linux.

 Make sure that `rbfx/bin/CoreData` is visible by the executable.
 It is usually copied automatically by CMake, but if it doesn't, you can copy it manually.

-Alternatively, you can run `EmptyProject` executable with `--pp path/to/bin` command line argument to specify the path to the directory containing `CoreData`.
+Alternatively, you can run `SCP-Containment-Breach` executable with `--pp path/to/bin` command line argument to specify the path to the directory containing `CoreData`.